scheinerman/Misc.jl/README.md

 ## Projective

-This file defines a `Projective` data type that can be used to represent either a point of a line in a finite projective plane of prime order.
+This file defines a `Projective` data type that can be used to represent either a point or a line in a finite projective plane of prime order.
 These elements are held as normalized homogeneous coordinates.
 That is, each point (line) is a triple of `Mod` objects such that the last nonzero coordinate is 1.